andresr27/flask-demo-service/README.md

 ### **Key Features**

-*   **Separation of Concerns:** Configuration and secrets are managed separately.
-*   **Security:** Secrets are more secure than ConfigMaps.
+*   **Security:** Separation of Concerns, configuration and secrets are managed separately.
+Secrets are more secure than ConfigMaps.
 Access to them can be controlled more strictly using Kubernetes **RBAC** (Role-Based Access Control).
-*   **Best Practice:** This is the standard and correct way to handle sensitive information in Kubernetes, which is especially important for a DevOps Lead role.

-This approach ensures your API key is handled securely according to Kubernetes best practices.
+*   **High-availability:** Uses Canary deployment with rollout updates and Prometheus metrics validation for increased reliabilty.
+*   **Automation:** From Dev to Prod a client script on Github Actions handles the building, testing, deployment and runs the endpoint validation to create the latest stable version